maxprilutskiy/filterion/README.md

 **Filterion** data cannot be changed once created, leading to much simpler application development, no defensive copying, enabling advanced memoization and change detection techniques with simple logic.
 Persistent data structure presents a mutative API which does not update the data in-place, but instead always yields new updated data.

-**Filterion** has a built-in API to work with query strings, allowing zero-effort url manipulations.
+**Filterion** has a built-in API to work with query strings, allowing zero-effort URL manipulations.

 ## Install